 May is here and it usually brings warm weather and beautiful flowers signaling springtime has finally arrived.
-I woke up this morning to a chilly 46 degrees here in NY but I am optimistic that some warmer weather is on it’s way.
-This is a perfect way to bring a little Cinco de Mayo into your home in a pretty healthy way.
+This recipe is a perfect way to bring a little Cinco de Mayo into your home in a pretty healthy way.

 Any excuse to celebrate a holiday with a new recipe!
 Happy Cinco de Mayo everyone and here is a new salad and salad dressing to help celebrate with.
 While I am not a vegan and don’t always cook that way, I tried this salad dressing which I found in Gwyneth Paltrow’s cookbook, “It’s All Good”, and I have to say it is all good!
 All good ingredients.
 I am not talking diet food–just good, healthy food, that when eaten in moderation, yields very good results.
 I used * Vegenaise in making this and highly recommend it in the place of mayonnaise.
 You can also use yogurt in its place.
 This is low salt and low sugar.
 Delicious, fresh ingredients.
 I made it with the delicious salad listed below.
 I love love cilantro, and I have to say that if you don’t love cilantro, this one’s not for you.
 I used half of a jalapeno and it was not hot at all, next time I will use a little more.
 I scraped the seeds out.
 Be very careful handling jalapenos and their seeds–make sure to wash your hands well afterwards and maybe wear gloves to prevent any problems.

 *This dressing will keep well in a jar for up to a week.